All comparisonsPassword Managers

 NordPass

-Pass fails first because accessing credentials typically requires using command line tools instead of a graphical vault interface.
+Pass fails first because it requires using command-line tools before a graphical vault interface before accessing credentials.

 Verdict